ABOUT US

 From 13 to 30!

 The second World Cup took place December 4 through 7, 2014, in Dallas, Texas at Kay Bailey Hutchison Convention Center.
 Thirty countries took part, including all thirteen teams from the inaugural event.
 The participating countries were: Argentina, Australia, Belgium, Brazil, Canada, Chile, Colombia, Denmark, England, Finland, France, Germany, Greece, Ireland, Italy, Japan, Mexico, Netherlands, New Zealand, Norway, Portugal, Puerto Rico, Scotland, South Africa, Spain, Sweden, Switzerland, United States, Wales, and West Indies.
+The event was live-streamed.

 USA Roller Derby repeated their victory, this time defeating Team England in the final 219–105.